The checkout flow is where the money is at.

 - Wait until they check out, and offer account creation on the Thank You page.
 You’re asking them for their name, email and address anyway so they could buy and get their stuff, you already have this info.
-So now on the last page you can just offer to create an account with 1-2 clicks: ask for their desired password (or provide option to auto-generate it for them) along with just the permission to create account.
+So now on the last page, you can just offer to create an account with 1-2 clicks: ask for their desired password (or provide an option to auto-generate it for them) along with just the permission to create an account.

 Any kind of forced registration where one is not able to buy without registering.

-In my experience this is the most common approach on Ecommerce sites, and it’s sub-optimal.
+In my experience, this is the most common approach on ecommerce sites, and it’s sub-optimal.
 It always seems to have too many things going on here (busy), but the most important bit is that there are 2 choices given for new customers – that’s too much, and creates hesitation.